 If all your income is from non-salary sources, (for example self-employment income, pension income or property income) you'll be sent a payment on account request.

 How it works:

-- you get sent advance notice to pay an instalment which is due in May and is an estimated amount based on 50% of your last tax assessment
+- you get sent advance notice to pay an instalment which is due by 31 May and is an estimated amount based on 50% of your last tax assessment

 - you pay this instalment